 Mr. Gelfand has more than 20 years of experience developing medical devices in academic, startup and corporate environments.
 His expertise is in integrative physiology, systems engineering and intellectual property.
 With Dr. Levin, he co-founded Cibiem, CHF Solutions, Ardian and Cardiac Concepts and served as the chief technology officer to those ventures.
 Mr. Gelfand also worked at Nellcor Puritan Bennett, the world’s leading respiratory device company, where he was responsible for the architecture development of a new ICU ventilator platform.
 Prior to Nellcor, he was co-founder and chief technology officer of CardioLogic Systems Inc., where he was responsible for the development of the Vest CPR device designed to treat cardiac arrest.
 The successor to that device is now marketed as AutoPulse® by Zoll Medical.
 From 1987 to 1992, Mr. Gelfand was a senior research engineer in the division of cardiology at The Johns Hopkins School of Medicine, responsible for the development of several concept-level medical devices.
 Mr. Gelfand is an author and co-author of 70 issued U.S. patents in the fields of heart failure, resuscitation, sleep apnea, and dialysis.
 He holds master’s degrees in electrical engineering from St. Petersburg Institute of Technology and received graduate-level training in physiology at The Johns Hopkins School of Medicine.

+Previously he was a MedTech executive with Medtronic, Covidien, Tyco Healthcare and Sorin Biomedica as a commercial leader driving business growth and value.
 He has BS in Biomedical Engineering and Materials Science from The Johns Hopkins University, and a Master’s in Biomedical Engineering from The Johns Hopkins School of Medicine.

 Russ Holscher is the Vice President of R&D for Baxter’s Advanced Surgery global business unit.
 Prior to returning to Baxter in 2017, Russ was founding CEO for Standard Bariatrics and before that he served in leadership roles for multiple companies including Baxter, Medtronic, and Johnson & Johnson.
 His 30+ year career has been dedicated to creating innovative products that improve surgery.
 Russ earned a Bachelor of Science in Mechanical Engineering from the University of Nebraska, and he received his Master of Business Administration from Xavier University in Cincinnati.